Erika and Benjamin Sifrit: Arrests and trials

-The Sifrits were arrested on May 31, 2002, when they were caught burglarizing a Hooters restaurant.
-When police searched Erika's purse, they uncovered the drivers' licenses of Ford and Crutchley, who at that point had been reported missing for days.
+The Sifrits were arrested six days after the murders, on May 31, 2002, when they were caught burglarizing a Hooters restaurant.
+When police searched Erika's purse, they uncovered the drivers' licenses of Ford and Crutchley, who at that point had been reported missing.
 Erika confessed to murdering the couple shortly after her apprehension, but claimed the idea was her husband's.

 Because of the heavy publicity of the case, the Sifrits' trials were moved out of Worcester County, Maryland.
 Benjamin's trial was held in Rockville, and Erika's was held in Frederick.
 At Benjamin's 2003 trial, a 22-year-old woman named Melissa Seling testified that she was subjected to the same ritual that Joshua and Martha endured, although she was able to avoid being killed.
 On April 9, 2003, Benjamin was convicted of second-degree murder and first-degree assault in the death of Crutchley, and was acquitted of all charges in the death of Joshua Ford.
-He was later sentenced to thirty-eight years in prison.
+He was later sentenced to thirty years in prison.
 Erika's trial started shortly afterwards, on June 3, 2003.
 On June 11, she was convicted of first-degree murder in the death of Ford and second-degree murder in the death of Crutchley, and was later sentenced to life imprisonment plus twenty years.

 Aftermath

 In March 2010, Benjamin Sifrit filed for divorce, which was granted in August 2010.

 Both Sifrits have filed numerous appeals, all of which have failed.
 Benjamin exhausted his last appeal in 2010.
 Erika's appeal, citing ineffectiveness of counsel, was denied in 2014.

 Benjamin Sifrit became eligible for parole in 2021.
 His first parole request was refused in April 2022.
 If he is not granted parole, he will be released from prison in 2030.
-Erika Sifrit will be eligible for parole in 2024.
+Erika Sifrit was denied parole in 2024.

 In popular culture

-The Sifrit case has been profiled on American Justice, Deadly Women, Forensic Files, Sins and Secrets, Snapped and True Crime Daily.
+The Sifrit case has been profiled on: the 2004 episode "Thrill Killers", of the series American Justice; Deadly Sins; Deadly Women; the 2010 episode "Dirty Little Seacret" of the series Forensic Files; Sins and Secrets; Snapped: Killer Couples; and True Crime Daily.

 In July 2009, a book entitled Cruel Death, written by M. William Phelps, was released about the case.